A collection of the best ways to organize baking supplies and cake decorating supplies.

 Here’s what I do:

 I keep most of my baking pans in a bottom cabinet in my kitchen.
-I keep my baking spices and extracts in the pantry along with the sugar and other baking ingredients except for flour.
+I keep my baking spices and extracts in the pantry along with the sugar and other baking ingredients like flour.

 Now, I don’t keep huge tubs of ingredients, since I don’t sell cakes anymore…I bake them mostly for the blog.
 I know if you’re baking from home, you’ll have to have a larger area to store stuff and all I can say is I really hope you have a bigger kitchen than mine.